 Yes, it is bidirectional, so you can transmit and receive on any frequency within range, provided that you have a compatible transceiver, like the HackRF One.

-With the straight through switch enabled, does this device provide any amplification of incoming signal?
+Does this device provide any amplification of incoming signal?

 No, there is no amplification on the Ham It Up.
 Amplification in HF ranges generally causes more issues than it solves.
 Further, the Ham It Up is designed to be near the SDR, and amplification really should be near the antenna if used.